trungnv184/smartphone-inventory/README.md

 This project aims to build an inventory registration system for a SIM-free used-smartphone shop.

 ---
+## Detail Design
+See the [Detail Design Document](./diagram/detail-design-level.md) for implementation.

+---

 ## Entity Relationship Diagram (ERD)